Skip to Content

 The beautiful Yeongyeongdang Hall inside Huwon Secret Garden

-However, this hall was often used as the men’s quarters and it was also where the master of the house lived.
-All guests would be required to walk the three stairs, take of their shoes and wait on the wooden veranda.
+However, this hall was sometimes used as the men’s quarters and it was also where the master of the house lived.
+All guests would be required to walk the three stairs, take of their shoes and wait on the wooden veranda before entering.

-We loved learning about how this hall was created because the windows on each side of the building feature windows that can be lifted in summer to let the breeze in.
+We also learned this hall was strategically created with windows on each side of the building that could be lifted in summer to let the breeze through.
+This was a major engineering feat back in those times!

 Two dragons on the ceiling of Jondeokjeong Pavilion in Huwon Secret Garden